EchoGen: Generating Visual Echoes in Any Scene via Feed-Forward Subject-Driven Auto-Regressive Model: Experiment

 \subsection{Setup}

 \textbf{Datasets}.
-We conduct experiments on the Subjects-200k dataset~\citep{tan2025ominicontrol}, a substantial collection comprising about 256,000 triplets of text prompts, reference images, and target images.
-The corpora were generated using GPT-4o and FLUX.1-dev, and with image resolutions larger than 500$\times$500.
+We conduct experiments on a merged dataset curated from the Subjects200K~\citep{tan2025ominicontrol} and UNO-1M datasets~\citep{wu2025less}, yielding a large-scale high-quality corpus of approximately 640,000 triplets~(text prompts, reference images, and target images).
+The corpora were synthetically generated using large language models (\textit{e.g.}, GPT-4o) and text-to-image generative models (\textit{e.g.}, FLUX.1-dev), and with image resolutions larger than 500$\times$500.
 For EchoGen-0.1B training, both the reference and target images are resized and center-cropped to 256$\times$256.
 To enable high-resolution generation for EchoGen-2B training, we avoid direct interpolation, which may introduce undesirable artifacts; instead, we upscale the images to 1024$\times$1024 using the PiSA-SR super-resolution model~\citep{sun2025pixel}.

 \textbf{Training details}.
 Our training protocol largely follows Infinity~\citep{han2025infinity}.
-We train EchoGen for 20 epochs, utilizing the AdamW~\citep{loshchilov2017decoupled} optimizer with a global batch size of 128, setting the base learning rate as $3\times 10^{-5}$ and the momentum parameters $(\beta_1, \beta_2) = (0.9, 0.97)$.
+We train EchoGen for 80K iterations, utilizing the AdamW~\citep{loshchilov2017decoupled} optimizer with a global batch size of 128, setting the base learning rate as $3\times 10^{-5}$ and the momentum parameters $(\beta_1, \beta_2) = (0.9, 0.97)$.
 To stabilize fine-tuning, we apply a reduced learning rate of $3\times 10^{-6}$ to the multi-modal attention parameters.
 More training details can be found in the appendix ~\ref{sec:traindetail}.

 \textbf{Evaluation}.
 Following prior works~\citep{ruiz2023dreambooth,li2023blip}, we evaluate our approach in terms of subject fidelity and text alignment on the DreamBench benchmark~\citep{ruiz2023dreambooth}.
 Subject fidelity is measured by the cosine similarity between the generated and reference images using both CLIP~\citep{radford2021learning} image embeddings (CLIP-I) and DINO~\citep{zhang2022dino} features (DINO).
 Text alignment is assessed via the CLIP cosine similarity between the generated image and its corresponding input prompt (CLIP-T).
-DreamBench consists of 30 unique subjects, each with 25 distinct prompts.
-Following the standard protocol, we generate four images for each prompt-subject pair, yielding a total of 3,000 images for evaluation.
+DreamBench, comprising real-world images with prompt annotations, includes 30 unique subjects, each paired with 25 distinct prompts.
+Following the evaluation protocol of~\citep{pan2024kosmosg}, we select one reference image per subject, generate four images for each prompt–subject pair, yielding 3,000 generated images in total.
+DINO and CLIP-I scores are computed by comparing each generated image against its corresponding reference image.
+The sampling latency is measured on an H20 GPU for all methods.